lguibr/number2word/infra/README.md

 ### 2. UiAppDeploymentStack (Frontend Application Deployment)

-This stack manages the deployment of the frontend static files to an Amazon S3 bucket configured for web hosting.
+This stack manages the deployment of the frontend static files to an Amazon S3 bucket and sets up CloudFront to serve these files and route API requests.

 **Key Components:**

 - **S3 Bucket**: Stores and serves the frontend static files with a configured website index document for SPA (Single Page Application) support.
+- **CloudFront Distribution**: Configures CloudFront to serve static content from S3 and route API requests to the backend load balancer.
 - **IAM Policy**: Ensures public read access to the S3 bucket.
 - **Bucket Deployment**: Facilitates the deployment process from local build directories to the S3 bucket.
-- **CfnOutput**: Provides the URL where the frontend application is accessible.
+- **CfnOutput**: Provides the URLs where the frontend application and API are accessible via CloudFront.

 ## Prerequisites